GeneralEmbeddedCLibraries/cli/README.md

 A Command Line Interface (CLI) is a general-purpose, console-based interpreter that is independent of the communication medium.
 Its purpose is to easily and quickly set up embedded device configurations and perform diagnostics via an application-defined communication channel.
 The only constraint for the communication channel is the usage of ASCII-formatted streams.
 A CLI also has the ability to adjust embedded device parameters and enables advanced diagnostics, allowing real-time monitoring of changes in device parameters.
 Furthermore, for fast hard real-time requirements, it can observe device parameter values using a software oscilloscope, providing high-resolution time period observations.

-CLI is build around command tables where command name, function and help message is specified and furthermore the context of each command.
+CLI is build around command tables where command name, function and help message is specified and additionaly the context of each command.
 E.g.:
 ```C
 // ----------------------------------------------------------------------------------
 // 	name                    function                help string             context